JonathanGarson/economic-project-template/README.md

     │   │
     │   └──  src               <- Source code for use in this project.
     │         └── __init__.py  <- Makes src a Python module
+    |
+    ├── litterature        <- papers and manuals on the topics.
+    |
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     └──  setup.py          <- makes project pip installable (pip install -e .) so src can be imported